couchbase/kafka-connect-couchbase/README.md

  **Configure the Source Connector**, only now the bucket will receive messages and the user must have *write* access to the bucket.

+NOTE: Make sure to specify an existing bucket, otherwise the sink connector will fail.
-NOTE: You may wish to
+You may wish to
 [create a new bucket](https://developer.couchbase.com/documentation/server/current/clustersetup/create-bucket.html) to receive the messages.